Shobandeep/Simple-Search-Engine/README.md

 **[Simple Search Engine](http://34.73.37.169:8080/)** is an indexing engine which indexes a give web page using Breadth First Search.

+Since I'm not rich enough to have the indexer running 24/7, I've settled for a solution where the user can input the link they want indexed and select how deep the search will go (to a maximum level of 3).

+**level 0:** won't do anything :/
+**level 1:** index the page provided
+**level 2:** index the children of the page provided **level 3:** index the children of the children of the page provided

 Breakdown of the website:

 **Google Search:** a query made using Google’s search API